Spending time in nature is a great way to ward off the winter blues. Here are five ways to work it into your day.

 Truly immerse yourself in nature by taking notice of your surrounds.
 Losing yourself in the moment can help you feel calm and relaxed, and help you appreciate the simple things we sometimes take for granted.
 Take notice of the changing colours in nature over the winter months, the bare trees, the smell of rain, or the lushness of the green grass.

 Winter is perfect time to enjoy some of SA’s beautiful waterfalls.
-If you need a helping hand, you might like to try guided forest bathing.
+If you need a helping hand to relax, you might like to try guided forest bathing.
 Winter is also a great time to take notice of some of our incredible wildlife – it’s whale watching season and the time to swim with giant Australian cuttlefish.

 There are also many opportunities to give in nature, whether it’s sharing something from the garden or giving on a bigger scale by donating some of your time to an environmental charity or cause.
 You can’t put a price on the joy you get from giving.